 NOTE: Only one application is allowed per year, per organization or 501(c)(3) for a grant in any of the following IAC grant categories: Arts Project Support and mini-grants, Arts Operating Support I, Arts Operating Support II, Arts Operating Support III, Statewide Arts Service Organizations, Regional Arts Partnership Regional Block Grant, and Regional Arts Partnership Operating Support.
 If special funding opportunities arise, some deviation from this rule may be permitted on a case-by-case basis at the discretion of the IAC and the funding source.
 Public entities, chapters/affiliates, and fiscal agent relationship will be handled on a case-by-case basis.

 After receipt of completed application, IAC staff will review your materials to ensure that all required information was submitted.
 If any discrepancies are found (such as incomplete answers or uploads), your application may be ineligible for review.
 Each eligible application will be reviewed and scored by a conflict-free panel of professional peers.
-The panel review occurred on April 28, 2015 and was be open to the public for observation and may be recorded.
+The panel review will occur on April 27, 2017 at 10:00am, and was be open to the public for observation and may be recorded.
 Applications will be scored on a 100-point scale.
 The scores will be included as part of a funding formula to assist with the allocation of grant awards.
 Organizations that have a total score over 85 will be eligible for funding.
-Information submitted in the application will be reviewed according to the following evaluation criteria.
+Information submitted in the application will be reviewed according to the following evaluation criteria (maximum of 25 points each), and using this rating sheet.

 Interim Accessibility Coordinator